zhaoyul/aposd-vs-clean-code/README.md

 The difference in page count is because there are just a few ways to write good comments, and so many more ways to write bad ones.

+**JOHN:**

+I disagree.
+If you look at Chapter 13 of APOSD, it seems to find a lot more constructive ways to use comments than *Clean Code*.
+And if you compare the tone of Chapter 13 of APOSD with Chapter 4 of *Clean Code*, the hostility of *Clean Code* towards comments becomes pretty clear.

+**UB:**

 You and I likely both survived through a time when comments were absolutely necessary.
 In the '70s and '80s I was an assembly language programmer.
 I also wrote a bit of FORTRAN.
 Programs in those languages that had no comments were impenetrable.
 (As was Knuth's original prime generator.)

 As a result it became conventional wisdom to write comments by default.
 And, indeed, computer science students were taught to write comments uncritically.
 Comments became _pure good_.